Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

 An electromagnetic particle simulation code is utilized for solar and magnetospheric space physics (Ref.
 3-5).
 Both electric and magnetic fields are solved at low frequencies by a slightly backward time decentering technique.
+The backward de-centering does not affect low frequency phenimena (JCP, 1993).
 Magnetic reconnection and the solar wind-earth magnetic field coupling are quite suitable for applying this simulation code.

 One utilizes the time decentered scheme in aimpl=0.6, while the time centered scheme in the explicit code (aimpl=0.5) is used in other directory of molecular dynamics simulations.
 Four physical units are, i) time: 1/wpe (c/wpe: electron inertia length), ii) length: c/wpe, iii) mass: electron mass, and iv) charge: electron charge.
 The program is written in Fortran 2003 and is coded for parallelization by MPI ver.3.